dvanhise/py10958/README.md

 But fear not, results are constantly accumulated and saved.
 The search set of expressions is broken into segments which have sub-segments.
 The console will inform you what segment and sub-segment it's looking at.
 You can pick up where you left off with `python main.py run x y` where `x` and `y` are segment and optional sub-segment respectively.

 To generate a results file `output.txt` from the database, use `python main.py results`.

+Modify the variables in settings.py to change behavior.